Ole Bull: Later years

-Ole Bull bought the island of Lysøen in Os, south of Bergen, in 1872.
+Ole Bull bought the island of Lysøen in Os Municipality, south of Bergen, in 1872.
 He hired architect Conrad Fredrik von der Lippe (1833–1901) to design a residence on the island.
 Bull died from cancer in his home on Lysøen on 17 August 1880.
 He had held his last concert in Chicago the same year, despite his illness.
 A testament to his fame was his funeral procession, perhaps the most spectacular in Norway's history.
 The ship transporting his body was guided by 15 steamers and a large number of smaller vessels.